readmebro/debian-audio-switch/README.md

 2. **Edit the Script to Include Your Devices**
 Inside the script, there will be placeholders for two device names.
 Replace those placeholders with the exact device names you noted earlier.
+<pre lang="markdown">nano ~/switch-specific-audio.sh</pre>
-"nano ~/switch-specific-audio.sh" and replace SINK1 and SINK2 with your devices, leave the quotations
+  and replace SINK1 and SINK2 with your devices, leave the quotations
 <img width="977" height="606" alt="image" src="https://github.com/user-attachments/assets/bcae7989-f3f0-4011-acf6-2fb0a26a9004" />